What are the fundamentals behind rotary mechanical seals?

 Stationary Face

 The stationary face is one of the primary components of a mechanical seal.
 Manufacturers typically make it from hard materials such as carbon graphite, silicon carbide, or tungsten carbide.
 This face remains fixed relative to the housing of the machinery.
 And forms a sealing surface that mates with the rotating face.
 The stationary face is often mounted on a stationary sleeve or directly onto the housing using a retainer or gland.
 Its main function is to provide a smooth, flat surface.
-That creates a seal when in contact with the rotating face.
+This creates a seal when it comes into contact with the rotating face.

 Rotating Face